AjayKMehta/setup-machine/NeovimNotes.md

 ### Delete text in INSERT mode

-`<C-W>` deletes from cursor the beinning of word (or previous, if on first character of current word).
+`<C-W>` deletes from cursor the beginning of word (or previous, if on first character of current word).

 `<BS>` works as expected.